VNCSB007/Fundamentos-de-ETL-com-Python/Introdução ao ETL (Extract, Transform and Load).md

 Referências:

 - A proposed model for data warehouse ETL processes.
-Journal of KIng Saud University - Computer and information Sciences, 2011
+Journal of King Saud University - Computer and information Sciences, 2011
-- Why You Need ETL Testing and What You Need To Know (https://www.cigniti.com/blog/why-need-etl-testing-what-need-now/)
+- Why You Need ETL Testing and What You Need To Know.
+Link: https://www.cigniti.com/blog/why-need-etl-testing-what-need-now/